denosaurs/denon/README.md

 -   [x] Mapping file extensions to certain scripts
 -   [x] Multiple directories
 -   [x] Using denon from deno
--   [x] "Fullscreen" mode using console.clear each time its rerun
+-   [x] "Fullscreen" mode using console.clear each time its rerun´
+-   [ ] Fix match and skip globs
 -   [ ] Tests